Firstpost

 Subscribe Join Us

-Ozempic, the blockbuster weight-loss drug, coming to India soon: How effective is it?
+Ozempic, the blockbuster weight-loss drug, launched in India: How effective is it?

 Ozempic will be launched in India soon.
 File Photo/Reuters

-Ozempic, a blockbuster drug that treats diabetes, is set to make its debut in India.
-The Central Drugs Standard Control Organisation (CDSCO) has reportedly approved Danish drugmaker Novo Nordisk’s once-a-week injection for patients suffering from type 2 diabetes.
+Ozempic, a blockbuster drug that treats diabetes, has officially launched in India.
+The Central Drugs Standard Control Organisation (CDSCO) has approved Danish drugmaker Novo Nordisk’s once-a-week injection for patients suffering from type 2 diabetes.

 STORY CONTINUES BELOW THIS AD